Joomla-Ajax-Interface/component/README.md

 Branch Schema
 ==============
 Shocking as it may seem, my goal is to also support Joomla 1.5.
 Therefore, the following branch schema will be followed:
-* __master__: stable at all times, containing the latest tagged release for Joomla 2.5+.
+* __master__: stable at all times, containing the latest tagged release for Joomla 3.x+.
-* __develop__: the latest version in development for Joomla 2.5+.
+* __develop__: the latest version in development for Joomla 3.x+.
 This is the branch to base all pull requests for Joomla 2.5+ on.
+* __2.5-master__: stable at all times, containing the latest tagged release for Joomla 2.5.
+* __2.5-develop__: the latest version in development for Joomla 2.5.
+This is the branch to base all pull requests for Joomla 2.5 on.
 * __1.5-master__: stable at all times, containing the latest tagged release for Joomla 1.5.
 * __1.5-develop__: the latest version in development for Joomla 1.5.
 This is the branch to base all pull requests for Joomla 1.5 on.